openmoh/openmohaa/README.md

 ### Multiplayer

-The Multiplayer part is almost fully stable.

-Server admins can use OpenMoHAA to [host](docs/getting_started_installation.md#server) a mohaa/mohaas/mohaab server.
-Bugs must be reported by creating a new [issue](https://github.com/openmoh/openmohaa/issues) on the OpenMoHAA GitHub project.
-Players can use OpenMoHAA to [play](docs/getting_started_installation.md#client) on a mohaa/mohaas/mohaab server.

-All game modes including `Tug-of-War` from Medal of Honor: Spearhead, and `Liberation` from Medal of Honor: Breakthrough are implemented and are working as intended.
+The Multiplayer part is almost fully stable, all game modes including `Tug-of-War` from Medal of Honor: Spearhead, and `Liberation` from Medal of Honor: Breakthrough are implemented and are working as intended.
 Mods like `Freeze-Tag` are working as well.

+OpenMoHAA can be used to [host](docs/getting_started_installation.md#server) a mohaa/mohaas/mohaab server and players can use OpenMoHAA to [play](docs/getting_started_installation.md#client) on any server.
+Unfortunately, some bugs/strange behaviors and crashes can occur especially for servers hosting some specific mods.
+The best way to report bugs is by [creating a new issue](https://github.com/openmoh/openmohaa/issues) on the [OpenMoHAA GitHub](https://github.com/openmoh/openmohaa) project with the steps to reproduce (with eventually the problematic mods).

 ## Features